arvidn/libtorrent/docs/manual.rst

 configuration options on torrents before starting them.

 If you pass in resume data, the paused state of the torrent when the resume data was saved will override the paused state you pass in here.
-You can override this by setting ``override_resume_data``.

 If ``auto_managed`` is true, this torrent will be queued, started and seeded automatically by libtorrent.
 When this is set, the torrent should also be started